json-api/json-api/format/index.md

 A server **MAY** choose to stop processing as soon as a problem is encountered, or it **MAY** continue processing and encounter multiple problems.
-For instance, a server might process multiple attribute updates and then return multiple validation problems in a single response.
+For instance, a server might process multiple attribute and then return multiple validation problems in a single response.

 When a server encounters multiple problems for a single request, the most generally applicable HTTP error code **SHOULD** be used in the response.
 For